AlexSutila/GBEmulator/README.md

 including the header files and source files folders as include directories, and lastly changing the subsystem to windows in the project properties worked fine for me.

+BE SURE to have a savs folder in the same directory as any ROMS.

 The only cartridge types I emulate as of right now are cartridges without memory bank controllers and cartridges with MBC1 chips.
 I plan on adding more in the future if I get around to it I suppose.